vinit2510/Text-to-Handwriting/README.md

 This python project can convert your simple text into handwritten page.

 Uses:
--Make text into handwritten form
+-Make text into handwritten notebook size page
 -Make pdf from multiple pages
 -Make scaned pdf